 I learned this lesson as a child, watching my mother’s efforts.
 She made much of our clothing and home furnishings.
 One time back in the seventies, she bought fabric for slip-covering a sofa, and the salesperson ensured her that the new “miracle” synthetics could not shrink, which was great considering that washing a dozen yards of heavy 60″ wide fabric is no picnic.
-You can predict what happened: after one washing and drying, it absolutely did shrink.
+You can predict what happened: she did not pre-shrink, she cut and made the slipcovers….a few months later she put one in the wash and it absolutely did shrink.
 The zipper would not close on the slipcover, no matter how hard my parents stretched and yanked.

 Why do fabrics shrink anyway?
 It depends on the fiber…..